neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 ## Setting up Cloudflare Hyperdrive

-With our Workers apllication able to query the Neon database, we will now set up Cloudflare Hyperdrive to connect to Neon and accelerate the database queries.
+With our Workers application able to query the Neon database, we will now set up Cloudflare Hyperdrive to connect to Neon and accelerate the database queries.

 ### Create a new Hyperdrive service